The Practical Question Behind This Review

 Start with identity-trust architecture

 Define who can initiate, approve, co-sign, and settle each payment class before throughput tuning begins.
-In production, missing accountability mapping is usually harder to recover from than missed performance targets.
+Missing an SLA by 200ms is recoverable.
+Missing an accountability mapping in production is not; the remediation cost compounds through every dependent service.

 Build dual-path settlement intent